jterry149/RPS-Multiplayer/README.md

 ![Results Page](assets/screenshots/results.png)

 During the game play the players can chat with each other while playing the game.
-Each player is displayed in different color to allow for readiablity.
+Each player is displayed in different color text.
 ![Chat Page](assets/screenshots/chats.png)